An information assurance standard for the small business

 managing information risk Information is an organisations most valuable asset.
 However, it is often neglected in favour of protecting material assets, maintaining cashflow and the like when considering the organisations long-term future.
 This is usually because assigning a value to information is much more difficult than valuing buildings, stock, people ... read more..

-A collection of recent NCC research, thought leadership, presentations, webinars and news to help those interested in professional development get up to speed with the key IT management issues in information assurance, security and continuity.Security issues revolving around cloud and mobile computing are hottest security topics at the moment, but ... read more..
+A collection of recent NCC research, thought leadership, presentations, webinars and news to help those interested in professional development get up to speed with the key IT management issues in information security, assurance and continuity.IT security is one of the biggest current issues for IT managers.
+Latest government figures show ... read more..